 I used to have an iPad Pro and Apple Pencil at one time.
 I didn’t do much urban sketching on it but did try my hand at some digital illustration using the app Procreate and the results were amazing once I got the hang of it.
 In fact, I feel that I learned a lot about how to shade and use light.
 The digital process made me more experimental as I knew I could easily “undo” or delete something.

 I sold the iPad when I went left my home to travel indefinitely.
 It wasn’t an item I wanted to carry around with me.
-Also, I really did just miss the feel of a drawing in a traditional way.
+Also, I really did just miss the feel of drawing in a traditional way.
 There’s something so beautiful about just using some pen and paper!

 Using different mediums is a useful way to unconsciously draw or paint in a different way, it almost forces you to experiment with your sketching style.